Orlando & Orange County: Which Restaurants Are Actually Clean?

 Behind the Kitchen Door — a data-driven series from InspectFL

-Orlando isn’t just theme parks — from the Mills 50 food corridor to Winter Park’s Park Avenue, the metro area is packed with thousands of restaurants serving locals and tourists alike.
+Orlando isn’t just theme parks — from the Mills 50 food corridor to Winter Park’s Park Avenue, the metro area is packed with thousands of restaurants serving locals and tourists alike — from pizza joints to seafood spots.
 But which kitchens are actually keeping it clean?

 Orange County at a Glance